MitsuMatsu/2D-3D-CNN/README.md

 # 2D-3D CNN for three-dimensional reconstrcution from two-dimentional cross-sections of fluid flows
-This repository contains sample source codes utilized in a part of "Supervised convolutional network for three-dimensional fluid data reconstrcution from sectional flow fields with adaptive super-resolution assistance," preprint: [arXiv:2103.09020, 2021](https://arxiv.org/abs/2103.09020)
+This repository contains sample source codes utilized in a part of "Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks," SN Computer Science, accepted, 2024: [arXiv:2103.09020, 2021](https://arxiv.org/abs/2103.09020)

-A 2D-3D CNN is trained to estimate three-dimensional flow field from its two-dimensional cross-sections.
+A 2D-3D CNN is trained to estimate a three-dimensional flow field from its two-dimensional cross-sections.

 | DNS | ML |
 |:---:|:---:|